Deadline February 1, 2019

 - Humorous stories - we could always use something funny to lighten the mood!

 Yep, you read that right.
-Your kids now have their very own mini-mag that you can pull out for them.
+Your kids now have their very own magazine that comes with your subscription.
 In each issue of Learning Tangent for Kids, we love to see articles, art, projects and yes, even questions from homeschooling kids everywhere.

 Your budding artist or writer can also submit a story or piece of art.
 We love to support kids in their endeavors!

 We're looking for:

 - Articles - any topic your son or daughter would like to cover.
 They should be engaging and well-written, for their developmental stage.

 - Book reviews